tobiasbp/postfix-inbound-gateway/README.md

 # postfix-inbound-gateway
-A Docker image based in Alpine Linux with Postfix running as an inbound gateway
+A Docker image based on Alpine Linux with Postfix running as an inbound gateway.

+Configure the domains you want to receive mail for, and which domains to rewrite to.
+This essentialy adds a domain as an alias for all (configurable) users in another (currently used) domain.

+Mail is never delivered locally.

 # Volumes